silviostanzani/ICTP-HPC/Introduction-to-OpenMP/hands-on/README.md

 # Matrix Transposition

-The following code was used in the book "lots of core" volume 1 - Chapter 24 (http://lotsofcores.com/)
+The following code was used in the book "lots of core" (http://lotsofcores.com/)

 Parallelize the Transposition function at "hands-on/Transposition/Transpose.cc"